Sology/maily_herald/README.md

 In order to run successful mailings you need following:

-* *Entity* - you probably have this already; enity is a recipient, basically a model you will deliver mail to (like ie. User),
+* *Entity* - you probably have this already; enity is a recipient, basically a model you send emails to (like ie. User),
 * *Context* - your subscribers - simply a collection of entities,
 * *Dispatch* - one-time, periodical or sequence mailing - Maily provides you with that!

 ## Usage

-Maily is fully compatible with standard Rails Action Mailer.
+Maily is fully compatible with standard Rails ActionMailer.
 There's very little you need to do in order to run your deliveries with Maily.

 1. Install Maily engine migrations and run them: